paizhangpi/MacIndex/README.md

 # MacIndex

-MacIndex provides specifications of Mac computers on the Android platform.
+Browse, search, compare, bookmark, comment on, and share specifications of Mac computers on the Android platform.

 https://macindex.paizhang.info/

-Final Project of CS 125 Fall 2019 at the University of Illinois at Urbana-Champaign.
+Final Project of CS 125 Fall 2019 at University of Illinois at Urbana-Champaign.